Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 27, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 237 km SE of Chiniak, Alaska at 14:39 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+April 27, 2026 brought a magnitude 3.1 earthquake 237 km SE of Chiniak, Alaska, logged at 14:39 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 56.012°, -149.709°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27